Here you learn ...

 3. What happens to the child’s residence permit when he or she reaches adulthood?

-According to Section 34 of the Residence Act, the child's previously granted residence permit becomes an independent right of residence when the child reaches adulthood, independent of family reunification.
-This means that from this point onwards the child is no longer dependent on the residence permit of its parents.
-It acquires an independent right of residence and can therefore remain in Germany independently.
+Many people wonder what happens to a child's visa when they come of age .
+German residence law clearly regulates this situation in Section 34 of the Residence Act (AufenthG) .
+As soon as a child turns 18, their residence permit changes fundamentally.
+According to Section 34 AufenthG, the child's previously granted residence permit becomes an independent right of residence when they come of age, independent of family reunification .
+This means that from this point on, the child is no longer dependent on their parents' residence permit.
+They acquire an independent right of residence and can therefore remain in Germany independently.

 It is important to note, however, that this independent right of residence does not apply automatically.
 Children who reach the age of majority must actively apply for a new residence permit in accordance with Section 34 of the Residence Act.
 The application for an independent residence permit should be submitted in good time to avoid legal uncertainty.